What are you looking for?

 This life must not be an ideal – a product of the brain – but a practice which is manifested in the basic attitude of our actions in every day life.
 That is why we feel responsible for causing an inner revolution of ourselves, covered with sweat and dirt in summer, persevering in the snow of winter.
 This is no form of asceticism, but the plain, original form of Zen life, which requires long years of practice.
 However, self sufficiency for us is no goal in itself – it only serves to support our practice of zazen.

-Please bring your daily necessities including work clothes, rain gear and boots (this is important, as many jobs are done in mud and rain).
+While you stay here, you will be expected to perform the same activities as the monks, i.e. mainly cultivating the farmland and zazen.
 Agricultural work forms a substantial part of the daily routine.
-While you stay here, you will be expected to perform the same activities as the monks, i.e. mainly cultivating the farmland and zazen.
-Antaiji posesses 50 hectares of land, on which it grows its own vegetables and rice, and the cooking is done with wood, which has to be carried from the surrounding mountains, and cut and chopped by the practitioners themselves.
+Antaiji possesses 50 hectares of land, on which it grows its own vegetables and rice, and the cooking is done with wood, which has to be carried from the surrounding mountains, and cut and chopped by the practitioners themselves.

-Antaiji is not for everyone – but it may be right for you.
-Find out more here.
+Antaiji is not for everyone – but it may be right for you!